luong-vinh/Gating-types-for-Residual-Networks/README.md

 Myway | coming soon | coming soon

 The code features convenient wrappers for feedforward, convolution, batchnorm layers and other, less elegant layer types.
 It can be run on one or multiple GPUs.
-The code is developed based on the latest Tensorflow source code (not the stable release).
+I used the latest Tensorflow source code (not the stable release).

 ## TODO: